-Course Code: PFT 2109 Chemistry and Technology of Essential Oils (Marks 50) Cree lits = 3 \$ L Т Р Semester: II Total contact hours: 30 2 1 0 Description of relevance of this course in the M. Tech.
-(Oils) I Program nme
+Course Code: PFT 2109 Chemistry and Technology of Essential Oils (Marks 50) Cree lits = 3 5

+L Т Р

+Semester: II Total contact hours: 30 2 1 0

 Students will understand the chemistry behind the essential oils, aroma chemicals, properties etc. They will be able to explain its applications in beverages, flavor industry, fragrance industry, aromatherapy etc. according to the chemistry involved.